Here’s the real-deal, EASY way to clean glass shower doors & leave them spotless. This tip is from a car glass repairman and works wonders!

-And then my nerd cleaning buddy, Gil (a car glass repairman) and I were talking cleaning one day (as you do) and he gave me a discourse (seriously!) on the best products for cleaning glass.
+And then my nerd cleaning buddy, Gil (a car glass repairman) and I were talking cleaning one day, and he gave me a discourse (seriously!) on the best products for cleaning glass.
 I was overwhelmed by his expertise!
-And the next time I was at his house, he showed me just one of the products and I was SOLD that this was the actual solution to my spotty shower glass and of course, I have to share with you!
+And the next time I was at his house, he showed me just one of the products and I was SOLD that this was the actual solution to my hard water spots and spotty shower glass doors, and of course, I have to share with you!

 The EASY way to clean glass shower doors